NikolaiRadke/Noko/README.md

 ```
 NOKO/
 ├── howto_compile/
-|   Hints compile the sketches in your Arduino IDE and a modified platform.txt for IDE 1.6.11
+|   Manual how compile the sketches in your Arduino IDE and precompiled sketched
 |   └── precompiled/
 |       Precompiled hex-files and windows tools
 |       ├── Deutsch/